bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-examples.md

 <!-- theme: info -->

 This query returns variant information appropriately overlaid on the Product object.
-For example, if the variant has a different image, dimensions, SKU, or price, that will be automatically returned -- his allows for directly merchandising particular variants.
+For example, if the variant has a different image, dimensions, SKU, or price, that will be automatically returned -- this allows for directly merchandising particular variants.

 </div>
 </div>